 The BBC‘s U.S. presidential election map labels states with abbreviations and highlights flipped ones, similar to CNN‘s approach.
 Hovering displays votes and percentages for the top three candidates and the 2020 winner.
 Clicking on a state zooms into county-level results.

 The key differentiator of the BBC’s map is the availability of previous results from 2020, 2016, 2012, and 2008, which can be visualized on the same choropleth map with one click.
-You can switch to a previous election and see the winner of that election in the tooltip; for example, in the 2008 view, you’ll see the 2004 winner.
+You can switch to a previous election and see the winner in the tooltip; for example, in the 2008 view, you’ll see the 2004 winner.

 Data source: Edison Research and The National Election Pool (NEP).